MoAminSh/Uni-Management-System/README.md

 This project is written in Python, and its code-first approach makes it much smoother and easier to create its database structure.
 In this project, SQLite 3 and SQL Alchemy were used to design the database structure.
 This project was created entirely individually and its credits are in my possession.

+The complete content of the program code is in the main file and its sample databases are in the db file.